sozalpasan1/scoobydoogame/TechSpec.md

 - **Variables**
     - `position: Point` - Monster's current position.
-    - `direction: String` - Direction the monster moves.
+    - `direction: String` - Current movement direction.
     - `soundRange: int` - Distance at which Scooby hears monster's sound.
+    - `monsterRender: int` - Randomly selects an index that grabs a representation of a monster within the array of monsters.
 - **Methods**
     - **`move`**
         - **Behavior**: Moves along the closest path to Scooby using `determinePath`.
 If Scooby is within `soundRange`, increases volume.